apache/druid/docs/querying/sql-functions.md

 ## HLL_SKETCH_ESTIMATE_WITH_ERROR_BOUNDS

 Returns the distinct count estimate and error bounds from a HLL sketch.
-To specify the number of standard deviations of the bounds use `numStdDev`.
+To specify the number of standard bound deviations, use `numStdDev`.

 * **Syntax:** `HLL_SKETCH_ESTIMATE_WITH_ERROR_BOUNDS(expr, [numStdDev])`
 * **Function type:** Scalar, sketch